 March 22, 2016 by Soo Ee

 I dug deep inside my brain for a perfect win-win solution.
 I tried reaching out to others to help out at the competition.
 I changed the arranged bus ride to Kuala Lumpur to a flight and arranged to return to Singapore in a cab.
 My thoughts got crazier with each passing day.
 I visioned myself lugging my luggage to the race venue and then heading to the airport straight after the race.
-The thought of driving up to Kuala Lumpur was even an option, considering I am the person who is always lost on the roads.
+The thought of driving up to Kuala Lumpur was even an option, considering I am a person who is always lost on the roads.
 Camping out at the race venue, running the race and then driving back to Singapore all in one morning.

-Deep down inside, I know that they are not little kids and that they could take care of themselves, that they know what they needed to do and that they would do just that.
-And I could come back on Sunday evening just in time to celebrate their wins with them.
+Deep down inside, I know that they could take care of themselves, that they know what they needed to do and that they would do just that.
+And I would come back on Sunday evening just in time to celebrate their wins with them.

 Then it hit me I wanted not only to bask in their wins or be the coach holding the overall champion trophy on Sunday evening.
 I wanted to be the coach there be that they win or lose.
 I wanted to be with them through everything.
 The moment they decided to sign up for the competition, I have never let anyone of them off easy during training and demanded that they gave me every single ounce of effort they could muster.
 I knew my expectations were sky high.
 I chided them when I found they weren’t taking the training seriously.
 I grabbed them when they did not have the focus I expected.
 I pushed them to their limits and sometimes over their limits.
 I tried to rein them back in when they wanted to throw in the towel.
 I did my best to convince them the opposite when they doubted themselves.

 I am glad I skipped the trip up for the race.
 There will be another chance to do a race, not another chance to be with giants.

 (Photo credits: Benedict Ong and Ang Yi Ci)